Connect with us

 The extension is critical for all the reasons I mentioned above.
 But the state could – and should – enact the full Medicaid expansion allowed under the Affordable Care Act.
 So far, I believe 39 states plus D.C. have taken advantage of this provision to extend Medicaid to nearly all adults with income up to a certain level, typically about $20,000 a year for a single person.
 That would cover not just new mothers, but all adults who meet the income guidelines.

 One particular group that would benefit is young women who are not yet pregnant but might conceive in the near future.
 It would give them access to the care they needed to get chronic diseases like hypertension and diabetes under control.
-That could be a changer in reducing maternal mortality.
+That could be a game changer in reducing maternal mortality.

 And of course, Medicaid is not the only way to protect public health.